dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 **Note for legacy users**

+> For those needing macOS versions no longer hosted on Apple's catalog (ie. Sierra and older), follow the [Legacy macOS install guide](https://github.com/dortania/OpenCore-Install-Guide/blob/master/installer-guide/legacy-mac-install.md)
+>
-1. First follow the [Legacy Install](../extras/legacy.md) section
+> 1. First follow the [Legacy Install](../extras/legacy.md) section
-2. Once completed, continue the guide at the **[Downloading macOS](#downloading-macos)** section
+> 2. Once completed, continue the guide at the **[Downloading macOS](#downloading-macos)** section

-For those needing macOS versions no longer hosted on Apple's catalog(ie. Sierra and older), follow the [Legacy macOS install](https://github.com/dortania/OpenCore-Install-Guide/blob/master/installer-guide/legacy-mac-install.md) guide

 ## Downloading macOS

-From a  macOS machine that meets the requirements of the OS version you want to install, go directly to the AppStore and download the desired OS release the continue and continue to [**Setting up the installer**](#setting-up-the-installer)
+**If your Mac meets the requirements of the OS version you want to install,** go directly to the AppStore and download the desired OS release.
+Then continue to [**Setting up the installer**](#setting-up-the-installer) (below)

-For machines that need a specific OS release or can't download from the AppStore, you can use the GibMacOS utility.

-Now lets grab [GibMacOS](https://github.com/corpnewt/gibMacOS), unzip on a local directory.
+**If your Mac can't download that version from the AppStore,** use the GibMacOS utility.
+To do this, grab [GibMacOS](https://github.com/corpnewt/gibMacOS), and unzip it in a local directory.
 Next run the `gibMacOS.command`:

 ![](../images/installer-guide/mac-install-md/gib.png)